This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Knowing when to harvest lavender is important.
 If you look closely at the lavender found in culinary uses or in wellness products, you’ll notice that the buds are closed (you’re not looking at dried flowers).
 The best time to harvest lavender is when those first buds just begin to bloom.

 Those who use it for lavender essential oil can harvest lavender flowers and buds.
 This is often what lavender farms do because their business is multi-tiered.
-They want to attract visitors to see the lavender fields in bloom, but then they also want to make use of those blooms to make a whole host of lavender products they can sell.
+They want to attract visitors to see the lavender fields in bloom, but then they also want to make use of those blooms to make a wide variety of lavender products that they can sell.

 How to harvest lavender